The 1949 Franklin Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Value

-The 1949 half dollar with no mint mark is worth around $14 in very fine condition.
-In extremely fine condition the value is around $19.
-In uncirculated condition the value is around $40 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $130.
+The 1949 half dollar with no mint mark is worth around $19.50 in about uncirculated condition.
+In uncirculated condition the value is around $34 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $80.

-The 1949 D half dollar is worth around $15 in very fine condition.
-In extremely fine condition the value is around $19.
-In uncirculated condition the value is around $65 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $275.
+The 1949 D half dollar is worth around $30 in about uncirculated condition.
+In uncirculated condition the value is around $50 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $180.

-Lastly the 1949 S half dollar is worth around $15 in very fine condition.
-In extremely fine condition the value is around $22.
-In uncirculated condition the value is around $85 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $150.
+Lastly the 1949 S half dollar is worth around $40 in about uncirculated condition.
+In uncirculated condition the value is around $70 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $90.

 Click here to search for 1949 half dollars on Amazon.